Showing 1 - 1 OF 1

 What can AER not assist with:

-Ensure you carry your important papers orders, ID cards, passports, area clearance and traveler's checks etc with you and not packed in your luggage or household goods.
+Ensure you carry your important papers orders, ID cards, passports, area clearance and traveler's checks etc with you and not packed in your luggage or household goods unless it is in your carry on bag.
 Write down telephone numbers for your Sponsor and your gaining unit duty officer.
 They will be invaluable in case of an emergency while travelling.
+Also protect your electronics.
+Additionally the phone numbers listed in the SHARP position of this website.

 Please refer to the Major Unit Listing Record Listing for your unit Officer of the Day.